Makememo/MemoAI/README.md

 ### Speech synthesis

-Support a variety of speech synthesis, other languages can also listen fluently.
+We support a variety of speech synthesis methods, and other translated languages can be dubbed over the original media.

 ![XfLIBzcvK65CxEJ](https://vip2.loli.io/2023/10/04/XfLIBzcvK65CxEJ.png)

 ## Export text and subtitles

-Memo Support the export of SRT, VTT and other subtitle formats to help you save the tediousness of manual scrolling.
-Tools such as Markdown also support export synchronously.
+Memo supports exporting common subtitle formats such as SRT, VTT, etc., eliminating the need for manual adjustments.
+We also support synchronized export with Markdown and other tools.

 ![eKbMxynPEZHW6kD](https://vip2.loli.io/2023/10/04/eKbMxynPEZHW6kD.png)